Twins-Divyanshu-Sharma/Mathril/README.md

 # ___MATHRIL___
 As light as addition, as hard as Calculus\
 \
 Mathril is a mathematics library for game programming in C++.
 Calculations are similar to regular mathematics.
 It heavily uses operator overloading with r-value reference to thoroughly optimize performance and reduce memory consumption.
 Equiped with this Mathril armor, you are now ready to face any danger lurking in world of game engine programming.
-Best of luck for your journey.
+Go forth, a new adventure awaits.

 # Installation
 Just include Mahtril.h and Mathril.cpp from incsrc folder of this project, to your project